ailarnash/ailarnash.github.io/README.md

 ailarnash.github.io/portfolio
 # User experince researcher

-### Bio

 ### About
-As I write this, I am knee-deep in the third year of my doctoral program in Educational Psychology at Simon Fraser University, Vancouver.
-But let me backtrack a bit.
-Before embarking on this academic journey, I obtained a Bachelor's degree in Social Sciences, followed by a Master's degree in Psychology.
-I have dabbled in various disciplines, from social sciences to statistics, from research methods to psychology.
-My insatiable curiosity and passion for learning have driven me to explore diverse domains of knowledge.

-Presently, my primary research interest lies in the field of user experience research.
-I am passionate about exploring ways to understand and enhance user engagement, as I believe it is a critical component of creating successful digital products and services.
-Through my work, I aim to identify the factors that influence user engagement, such as usability, user interface design, and content strategy, among others.
-I am excited to connect with you to discuss your organization's goals and interests in this area.
-Together, we can collaborate to develop innovative solutions that elevate the user experience and drive the success of your products or services.
+As an experienced user researcher with over five years in the field, I possess a refined skill set in planning, designing, facilitating, and synthesizing user research studies.
+My collaboration with diverse, multidisciplinary teams has allowed me to develop a deep understanding of user behavior and preferences.
+I leverage this knowledge to provide valuable insights and actionable recommendations that enable teams to create more effective and user-friendly products.
+My primary research interest centers on user experience research, as I believe that enhancing user engagement is critical to the success of digital products and services.
+I am dedicated to exploring innovative ways to identify the factors that influence user engagement, such as usability, user interface design, and content strategy.
+By partnering with your organization, we can work together to develop creative solutions that elevate the user experience and drive the success of your products or services.
+I am excited to connect with you to discuss your goals and interests in this area.

 ### Profile
 - Research: experimental design, qualitative & quantitative methodologies (A/B testing, usability testing, card sorting), surveys, structured & semi-structured interviews, online assessment, storytelling, written reports